DataDog/documentation/content/en/static_analysis/github_pull_requests.md

 ### Enable Static Analysis on Datadog

-To use Datadog Static Analysis, add the appropriate configuration files to your repository, as described in the [Static Analysis setup instructions][1].
+To use Datadog Static Analysis, add the appropriate configuration files to your repository, as described in the [setup instructions][1].

 ### Configure a GitHub App